panand2257/Benchmarking_PDEs/README.md

 # Benchmarking_PDEs
-This is a final project for the course offered by MIT - Deep Learning (6.7960)
+This is a final project for the course offered by MIT - Deep Learning (6.7960) Fall 2024